Helping Parents Facing Custody Determinations or Modifications in Arizona

 Courts look to protect the best interests of children with separated parents, and you want to protect your parental rights, as well.
 Getting the right custody arrangement is critical for everyone involved, so you want to have legal representation you can trust throughout your custody case.
-At DeShon Laraye Pullen PLC, we handle custody cases, as well as any other accompanying issues, such as divorce or child support.
-Call our office to learn more about how we can protect your rights in a child custody matter.
+At DeShon Laraye Pullen PLC in Phoenix, we handle custody cases, as well as any other accompanying issues, such as divorce or child support.
+Call our Phoenix office to learn more about how we can protect your rights in a child custody matter.

 Custody Laws in Arizona

 There are two types of child custody, traditionally called physical and legal custody.
 Arizona law now refers to these types of custody as “parenting time” and “legal decision-making.”
 Parenting time refers to how much time each parent physically spends with each parent, while legal decision-making refers to when each parent has the authority and responsibility to make important decisions for the child’s life.

 Arizona law requires courts to examine several factors in custody cases to decide what arrangement will be in the best interests of the child.
 Some factors include:

 - The child’s past relationship with each parent

 - How the child interacts with each parent and any siblings or family members